 SUPPORTING WORK THAT TARGETS VITAL HUMAN NEEDS

 While economic development in countries such as China and India has lifted hundreds of millions of people out of poverty over the past few decades, extreme poverty remains a persistent challenge in many parts of the globe.
 Extreme poverty—defined as the condition of subsisting on $1.90 or less per day—afflicts nearly 10 percent of the world’s population.
-Most people in this group reside in Sub-Saharan Africa or in parts of Asia.
-As of 2015, for example, about one in three people in Sub-Saharan Africa were living in extreme poverty.
-In addition, more than three-quarters of the world’s extreme poor live and work in rural areas.
-When it comes to helping these populations, the most widely adopted approaches to reducing poverty often fall short of achieving significant impact.
-At King Philanthropies, we see great value in finding and funding proven but under-leveraged methods for improving the lives and the prospects of the world’s poorest people.
+Most people in this group reside in Sub-Saharan Africa or in parts of Asia – 644M, or nearly 84% of the world’s extreme poor.
+In addition, more than three-quarters of the world’s extreme poor live in rural areas where access to basic services and training are severely limited.

 Reducing malnutrition and improving rural livelihoods

 *Photos courtesy Gabriel Diamond